Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Havering and are not the council.
 About us

-The Licensing Sub-Committee of Havering Council met on Thursday 09 April 2026 to consider an expedited review of the premises licence for The Chequers public house.
-The committee decided to suspend the licence for four weeks, remove the Designated Premises Supervisor (DPS), and impose a series of new conditions.
+The Licensing Sub-Committee of Havering Council met on Thursday 09 April 2026 to conduct an expedited review of the premises licence for The Chequers, located at 121 North Street, Hornchurch.
+The committee decided to suspend the licence for four weeks, remove the Designated Premises Supervisor, and impose a series of new conditions to promote the licensing objectives.

 Review of The Chequers Premises Licence